LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 export class AppModule {}
 ```

+Important: ysing the pattern `@Injectable({ providedIn: 'root' })` it is not
+needed anymore.

 ## Lazy Loading

 The idea of lazy loading is to load at the start of the application only
 the root module and the modules directly connected with the queried route.
 The other modules can be loaded just when needed.

-To enable this feature, it is necessaty to change the base rohte of the
+To enable this feature, it is necessary to change the base route of the
 sub-module as empty:
 ```typescript
 const routes: Routes = [